 Do you have a favourite collection object?

-What’s been the funnest project you’ve worked on in your time here?
+What’s been the most unusual task you’ve had to do as a curator in your time here?

 What’s been your favourite Museum you’ve ever visited (in Australia or Worldwide)?